 Major components used by the of the project and any resources you plan to use for the project.

-Web server (for now) until further changes are needed.
+Web server (for now)

 What do you specifically plan to do.
 A very rough project planning and timeline.
 Remembering you only have until mid-April to complete this project.
-January : Develop each of our portions, divide work and start building the website.
+January : Develop each of our portions, divide work, and start building the website.

 February : Continue development process as well as reach out to resources and mentors for assistance.
 Making changes according to the feedback provided.

-March : Finalize our project, bring it all together and start vigorous testing
+March : Finalize our project, bring it all together, and start vigorous testing.

 First two weeks of April : Bug fixes, finalize presentation and put everything together.